A little publicity for Jewish Baseball News

 • |

-Editor’s note: Maxx Tissenbaum is a 21-year-old prospect with the San Diego Padres organization and an honest chronicler of life in the minor-leagues.
-Click here to see Maxx‘s past blog entries, and here to join our mail list. _____________________________ By Maxx Tissenbaum/Special to Jewish Baseball News There are very few days in a calendar year that I find to…
+Editor’s note: Maxx Tissenbaum is a 21-year-old prospect with the Fort Wayne TinCaps, the San Diego Padres’ Single-A team, and an honest chronicler of life in the minor-leagues.
+Click here to see Maxx‘s past blog entries, and click here to join our mail list. _____________________________ By Maxx Tissenbaum/Special to Jewish Baseball News It has been a while since I…